andrasq/arlib/Readme.md

 ### Fgets

 synchronous line-at-a-time stream reader.
 Returns the next buffered line or the empty string "" if the buffer is currently empty.
 3x faster than require('readline'), and works like C fgets(), it doesn't modify the input.
-Note: the caller must periodically yield to allow the buffer to fill.
+Note: the caller must periodically yield with setImmediate or setTimeout to allow the buffer to fill.

         var fs = require('fs');
         var Fgets = require('arlib').Fgets;